Halal splendor guide: The make-up and beauty brands you want to know about

 Keratin: Mostly located in haircare merchandise, keratin is a natural protein often derived from animals.

 Carmine: You may additionally have heard of overwhelmed beetles being used in lipsticks before, and nicely, the rumors are proper.
 It’s referred to as ‘carmine’.
 Oleic acid: Found in various cosmetic creams, soaps, and paste, oleic acid is a cleansing agent and texture enhancer.
-It’s made from fatty acid frequently derived from animals.
+It’s made from fatty acids frequently derived from animals.

 Lanolin alcohol: A non-drying compound that helps guard the pores and skin against moisture loss.
 It’s frequently made from the fat of wool hearings.